 Their large networks serve to increase your second- and third-degree connections substantially.
 So even if you don’t want to add tons of strangers to your network, at least the few LIONs you do add can give you some substantial benefit.

-The following are a few ways to promote yourself as a LION:
+Following are a few ways to promote yourself as a LION:

 Put LION next to your last name in your profile.